 ¡Todavia Somos!
 “We Still Are” Kachkaniraqmi !

-Is a collective theater performance piece based on Jose Maria Arguedas’s poem “A Nuestro Padre Creador Tupac Amaru”.
-Using an exciting combination of live music, theater, poetry and dance, characters meet, interact and share their individual and collective stories as immigrants, presenting the struggles and contradictions that they must face day to day.
+In 2014 & 2015 we presented Todavía Somos, a collective theater performance piece based on Jose Maria Arguedas’s poem “A Nuestro Padre Creador Tupac Amaru”.
+Presented at the Alchemical theater-New York City, Queens Museum of Art and in Washington DC at the Smithsonian institute Folklife Festival Pachamama Perú.
+Using an exciting combination of live music, theater, poetry and dance, characters met, interacted and shared their individual and collective stories as immigrants, presenting the struggles and contradictions that they must face day to day.

-This is a new experience for Abya Yala Arte y Cultura.
-For the very first time, some of its members, all immigrant artists, explore and stage their personal stories, sharing their own artistic sensibility with courage and talent.
+This was a new experience for Abya Yala Arte y Cultura.
+For the very first time, some of its members, all immigrant artists, explored and staged their personal stories, sharing their own artistic sensibility with courage and talent.

 Contact us if you have any questions.Events Page